otorno/hestia/README.md

 # Hestia

-*Psuedo-Decentralized Storage Middleware, or in other words, a Multi-Backend Gaia Hub*
+*Pseudo-Decentralized Storage Middleware, or in other words, a Multi-Backend Gaia Hub*

 ![screenshot.png](./gfx/screenshot.png)